How to Recover Deleted Messages from your Samsung Cell Phone

 When the scan is over, you can preview and check deleted messages here in detail.
 Also, you can preview messages and photos here and recover them with one click.

 The simplest way to do this is to back up your message regularly.
 We will offer two ways of doing it.
-You can either use the Gmail cloud or use dr.fone toolkit - Android Data Backup & Restore.
+You can either use the Gmail cloud or use Dr.Fone - Phone Backup (Android).

 1. Back up to your Gmail Account